More Stress Relievers That Really Work

 Arms around a tree, hands making a heart shape

 Take some time each day to stop and smell the roses—or whatever nook of nature you can reach.
-The great outdoors can be a powerful, yet soothing way to recharge your batteries.
-Fresh air resets the nervous system, while the natural light boosts mood and supports healthy sleep.
-Even five minutes outside can help reduce overwhelm.
+Getting outside is one of the most gratifying ways to recenter.
+Fresh air resets the nervous system, while natural light boosts mood and supports healthy sleep.
+Even five minutes outdoors can go a long way.

-Being outdoors can also assist with the practice of mindfulness, which can help ease racing thoughts, create space to observe your emotions, and create a sense of calm.
-Use an anchor — such as a tree, a bird, or moving water — observing it through one or more of your senses.
+Being in nature also naturally boosts mindfulness, a practice that helps ease racing thoughts, release emotions, and create a soothing sense of peace.
+Use an anchor — such as a tree, a bird, or moving water — and observe it through one or more of your senses.

 “Spending time in nature is grounding.
-It is scientifically proven to help reduce stress by lowering cortisol levels, improving our mood, and enhancing mental clarity.” says LaCroix.
+It is scientifically proven to help reduce stress by lowering cortisol levels, improving our mood, and enhancing mental clarity,” says LaCroix-Kelty.

 Tablet displaying written stress management plan

-Stress happens fast and can quickly shift into a mindset that affects your whole day or outlook.
-That’s why it helps to recognize the warning signs—and have a few stress relievers that work quickly for you.
+Stress happens fast—and it can quickly morph into a mindset that impacts your whole day or outlook.
+When you can recognize the warning signs and know what stress relievers work quickly and most effectively for you, stress can feel much more manageable.

-• Identify your stress signals (tight shoulders, irritability, trouble focusing).
+• Know your usual stress signals (tight shoulders, irritability, trouble focusing)

-• List the strategies that actually work for you — not what “should” work.
+• Determine the stress relievers that work well for you

 Download the Stress Relief Guide